100Products

 The kitchen products industry is enormous and full of things that sound useful, get used once, and end up in the back of a drawer.
 This is not that list.

 These five tools are the ones that make consistent, genuine differences in how cooking works day-to-day.
 If your kitchen has these, you're set.
+If it doesn't have all of them yet — add the missing ones, in any order, and you'll notice immediately.

 1. A Sharp Chef's Knife (One Good One)